It is the same five questions every week.

 Write for scanning:

-Sarah from Finance pinged HR three times in one week asking about expense policies.
-Each time, someone sent her a different PDF.
-When HR finally published a single FAQ titled ‘How do I submit expenses?’ with a featured answer and links to the live policy, Sarah found it in eight seconds.
-The pings stopped.
+A finance manager pings HR three times in one week asking about expense policies.
+Each time, someone sends back a different PDF.
+After HR publishes a single FAQ titled “How do I submit expenses?” with a featured answer and links to the live policy, the manager finds it in eight seconds.
+The pings stop.

 “Need more?” links that prevent rabbit holes

 An FAQ is the first step, not the whole journey.
-The HR FAQ knowledge base should point to deeper content.
+The HR FAQ should point to deeper content.

 Link target examples:

-Pro tip: Add a short “What changed” banner on linked policies when they update to avoid re-answering “did anything change here”.
+A short “what changed” note on linked policies when they update prevents the inevitable “did anything change here” follow-up.

 Tagging and synonyms that match how employees ask